0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 notes:

-Even in their 'lean' principles SAFe appears to me to crush the agile methodology with heavyweight processes.
+Even in their 'lean' principles here, SAFe appears to me to crush the agile methodology with heavyweight processes and tools.

 Which is INCREDIBLE, because let me remind you,